In this article

 The 5/1 adjustable-rate and the 15-year fixed-rate mortgages also experienced an increase this week.

 When Moreira Team conducts a survey on mortgage rates, it reviews the interest rates offered by lending institutions for the seven days ending every Thursday.
-The average interest in the calculation represents the typical rate that a borrower can expect to get if he applies for a home loan at this time.
+The average interest in the calculation represents the typical rate that a borrower can expect to get if he applies for a first time home buyer loan at this time.
 The assumption is that the borrower pays 20% for a down payment and has a good credit history.
 For borrowers who put down less for a down payment, or whose credit score is not as good, they would typically get a higher interest rate.

 In comparison, the daily mortgage rate survey from Money is based on the lending activity of the previous business day.
 It is the average mortgage rate offered to a borrower who can put down 20% as a down payment, and who has a credit score of at least 700.
 The rates fluctuate all the time, and they can vary from lender to lender.